jimburton/CI505/README.md

 ## Week 3

 Read the information on the [Haskell dev environment](labs/DEV.md).
+Carry on using a basic editor if you prefer to.
+Follow the instructions on using `cabal`, the Haskell build tool.

 ## Week 4